refraction-networking/water/README.md

 The Rust implementation of the runtime library and information about writing, buiding, and sharing WebAssembly Transport Modules(WATM) can be found in [water-rs](https://github.com/erikziyunchi/water-rs).

+## Be Water

+> Empty your mind, be formless.
+Shapeless, like water.
+If you put water into a cup, it becomes the cup.
+You put water into a bottle and it becomes the bottle.
+You put it in a teapot, it becomes the teapot.
+Now, water can flow or it can crash.
+Be water, my friend.
+>
+> -- Bruce Lee

 ## Contents

-This repo contains a Go package `water`, a runtime library used to interact with `.wasm` WebAssembly Transport Modules(WATM).
+This repo contains a Go package `water`, which implements the runtime library used to interact with `.wasm` WebAssembly Transport Modules(WATM).

 # Usage